VirgilSecurity/virgil-mariadb-demo/README.md

 ## Create configuration files

-Copy `env.template` file to a new `.env` file and define configuration parameters.
+Copy `env.template` file to a new `.env` file in `server` directory and define configuration parameters.

 ## Build Java application